jorjis212/jorjis212/README.md

 - 🤔 I’m looking for a `Front-End` Job Opportunity
 - 💬 Ask me about `your dumb ideas`.
 - 📫 How to reach me: `[DM, underlying links]`
-- ⚡ Fun fact: `learned much things by screwing things up 😀`
+- ⚡ Fun fact: `You learned much by screw-up 😀`

 <br>